chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

     toolkit at JPMorgan.
 It is very widely used across all parts of the bank for classification, predictive analytics, and very many other machine learning tasks.
-Its straightforward API, its breadth of algorithms, and the quality of its documentation combine to make jax-sklearn simultaneously very approachable and very powerful.
+Its straightforward API, its breadth of algorithms, and the quality of its documentation combine to make secret-learn simultaneously very approachable and very powerful.

     .. rst-class:: annotation